DataDog/documentation/content/en/tracing/llm_observability/sdk.md

 #### Command-line setup

-You can also enable LLM Observability by running your application using the `ddtrace-run` command and specifying the required environment variables.
+Enable LLM Observability by running your application using the `ddtrace-run` command and specifying the required environment variables.

 **Note**: `ddtrace-run` automatically turns on all LLM Observability integrations.